HenriSchulte/Danish-Fact-Verification/README.md

 3. Enter a claim when prompted
 4. Enter the corresponding label when prompted (Refuted, Supported or NotEnoughInfo)
 5. Once the pipeline has predicted a label, you will be shown a confusion matrix.
-  If "enable_test_export" is turned on in the config, you will also find the prediciton in the "out" directory.
+  If "enable_test_export" is turned on in the config, you will also find the prediction in the "out" directory.

 Using a file of claims:
 1. Open the command line and navigate to the current directory
 2. Run "pipeline -f [path] [k] [l]" where the parameters are replaced by actual values: